facebookresearch/ReAgent/docs/begin.md

 ## RL + You

 While historically, RL has been primarily used in the context of robotics and game-playing, it can be employed in a variety of problem spaces.
 At Facebook, we're working on using RL at scale: suggesting people you may know, notifying you about fiend & page updates, optimizing our streaming video bitrate, and more.
-If you use BlueWhale for your project, [let us know](contact.html)!
+If you use BlueWhale for your project or have any questions on how to use BlueWhale, [let us know](contact.html)!